matiaspakua/tech.notes.io/README.md

 15. [On Java notes](/pages/15.on_java_notes.md)
 16. [On APis Notes](/pages/16.on_rest_api_notes.md)
 17. [On Selenium Notes](/pages/17.on_selenium_notes.md)
 18. Java And Hibernate.
-Implementing multiple database for a monolith legacy code base
+Implementing multiple databases for a monolith legacy code base
 19. Software Architecture.
 Documenting Architecture with ADR
 20. On Clean Architecture notes
 21. On Event-Driven Architecture notes